 So, if Division 7A applies, then not only is the individual who has received the cash liable to tax at their personal rate (of up to 47%), but this tax is payable on top of the 27.5% already paid by the company.
 Overall, the tax rate on the underlying income rises to around 61.5%.
 That’s bad.

 So the last thing you want happening is Division 7A applying to income you are holding in a company.
-What the government is saying is that if you want to access cash in a company, then you need to distribute it out as income, and not disguise it in other forms, e.g. as loans.
+What the government is saying is that if you want to access cash from a company, then you need to distribute it out as income, and not disguise it in other forms, e.g. as loans.

 That’s the guts of Division 7A, but it has a lot of other aspects.